 - Are a member or passed finalist of ICWAI or ICMAB, or a member of ICMAP,

-- Are studying or have completed a relevant qualification with another professional body that is accredited by CIMA.
+- Have completed a relevant qualification with another professional body that is accredited by CIMA.

-If you’ve completed the AAT Professional Diploma in Accounting (Level 4 - the final level of AAT) you are exempt from having to sit the CIMA Certificate in Business Accounting, certificate level, and can start at the Professional Qualification .
+If you’ve completed AAT Level 4 (the final level of AAT) you are exempt from having to sit Certificate in Business Accounting exams, and can start at the Professional Qualification .
 AAT members also benefit from a fast-track exemptions service.

-If you have a degree in a related field such as accounting and finance, business administration, or economics you may be exempt from parts of the CIMA qualification.
+If you have a degree in a related field such as accounting and finance, business administration, or economics you may be exempt from parts of CIMA’s CGMA Professional Qualification.

 Here are some examples:

-If you have a business or management degree you may be exempt from all certificate level exams.
+If you have a business or management degree you may be exempt from all the Certificate in Business Accounting exams.

 Ready for CIMA?

-If you are interested in CIMA, exemptions or not, check out our CIMA pages for more information and how you can get studying straight away.
+If you are interested in CIMA’s CGMA Professional Qualification, exemptions or not, check out our CIMA pages for more information and how you can get studying straight away.

 Do, however, note that exemptions are awarded because you are deemed to already have the knowledge of the subject.
 It may be worth recapping some of the knowledge just to make sure.

-CIMA have published blueprints for all of the Professional syllabus, which will show you exactly what you should know at each subject.
+CIMA has published blueprints for all of the Professional Qualification syllabus, which will show you exactly what you should know at each subject.